junjiazhang01/multi_entropy_for_topological_ground_states/README.md

+## Figure Generation
+All relevant figures are generated in plot_new.ipynb.

 ## Data Files
 * **File Format**: <br>
 The data are stored in .csv files with the first column corresponding to L or u (corresponding to files with